mfpierre/go-mcrypt/README.md

 Go bindings for mcrypt library.

-Should be compatible with all algo/modes supported by libmcrypt
+Should be compatible with most algo/modes supported by libmcrypt

 ## Requirements
  * libmcrypt (http://mcrypt.sourceforge.net/)